 Isolation for coronavirus (COVID-19)

-A person with coronavirus (COVID-19) or who is suspected to have it must go into mandatory isolation.
+A person with COVID-19 or who is suspected to have it must go into mandatory isolation as directed by their public health authority.
 Read more about what isolation is, steps you should take while in isolation, and what to do if you live with someone in isolation.

 What is isolation?